martinhulenyi/martinhulenyi.github.io/_ongoing_work/03_e-commerce_profile.md

 The rise of digitalisation is closely linked to the expansion of B2C e-commerce, a trend significantly accelerated by the restrictions imposed during the COVID-19 pandemic.
 Indeed, movement limitations prompted a substantial shift toward online shopping, compelling quick adaptionsadaptations from consumers and producers.
 This transformation has altered regions' and cities' spatial and territorial dynamics, highlighting the need for effective logistics optimisation.
 To address this, it is crucial to understand the profiles of e-commerce customers.
 The paper aims to analyse the socio-demographic and economic factors influencing the propensity to shop online in Italy before and during the COVID-19 pandemic.
 To pursue this aim, data from the ISTAT Aspects of Everyday Life household survey are analyzed through a logit model.
 Results provide new insights into how the pandemic has reshaped the characteristics of online consumers, offering valuable information and recommendations for policymakers and stakeholders in the e-commerce sector.

 ## Motivation
-- COVID-19 pandemic resulted in an increase in B2C e-commerce
+- COVID-19 pandemic resulted in an increase in B2C e-commerce.
-- Evidence on their effect on regional growth rates is mixed, possibly also due to overlooked endogeneity or spillover effects (Dall’erba and Fang, 2017)
+- Evidence on their effect on regional growth rates is mixed, possibly also due to overlooked endogeneity or spillover effects (Dall’erba and Fang, 2017).

 ## Research question
 -